ZebinYang/pysim/README.md

 - degree: The order of the spline basis, not used in "smoothing_spline". default=2

-- knot_num: The number of knots. default=20
+- knot_num: The number of knots. default=10

-- knot_dist: The method of specifying the knots. default="uniform"
+- knot_dist: The method of specifying the knots. default="quantile"

         "uniform": uniformly over the domain